 You may get frequent aches and pains

-Prolonged high cortisol levels fro PTSD can deplete your adrenal glands, which in turn, raises the level of prolactin and therefore your sensitivity to pain increases.
-The anxiety and hypervigilance that often comes with PTSD can also increase the tension you put on your muscles and joints in general.
-One PTSD suffer commented, ‘I’d wake up in the morning and my wrists and ankles would be agony – I’d been sleeping in such a tight, wound-up position what my joints just couldn’t keep up’
+In addition to this, the anxiety and hypervigilance that often come with PTSD can also put extra tension on our muscles and joints.
+One individual with PTSD commented on their experience, “I’d wake up in the morning and my wrists and ankles would be agony – I’d been sleeping in such a tight, wound-up position that my joints just couldn’t keep up.”

 You may get icy hands and feet